microsoft/industry/foundations/powerPlatform/readme.md

 - Allow application owners to create and manage application resources through a DevOps model.
 - In some instances, customers may wish to break AppDevOps into more granular roles such as AppDataOps for database management like traditional DBA roles, or AppSecOps where more security sensitive applications are concerned; this is to be expected.
 - Leverage a policy-driven approach with clear RBAC boundaries to centrally enforce consistency and security across application teams.
-- To accelerate adoption, the central platform function should establish and provide common set of guidance, templates, and libraries within the organization
+- To accelerate adoption, the central platform function should establish and provide common set of guidance, templates, and libraries within the organization.
-- Don’t restrict developers (both pro and citizen) to use central artifacts or approaches because it hinders their agility
+- Don’t restrict developers (both pro and citizen) to use central artifacts or approaches because it hinders their agility.
-- This includes enforcing the use of specific tooling for development and IaC, either directly or indirectly
+- This includes enforcing the use of specific tooling for development and IaC, either directly or indirectly.
-- You can enforce consistent baseline configuration through policy driven governance (DLP)
+- You can enforce consistent baseline configuration through policy driven governance (DLP).

  ---